-4. Leadership and Management
+5. Leadership and Management

-In order to achieve these aims, Doha British School must actively support the Counselling Service to seek to identify and meet the very diverse needs of our students.
-This is achieved through a direct reporting line to the Principal and close working relationships with the Senior Leadership Team (SLT) and the SEND Department.
-The School Counsellor takes the lead role in coordinating counselling support and service provision, particularly regarding students and families.
-In partnership with Senior Leaders and the Principal, the School Counsellor monitors, advises, evaluates and plans for the development of counselling provision across the school.
+5.1 The School Wellbeing Counsellor takes the lead role in coordinating counselling support and service provision, particularly regarding students and families.

+5.2 In partnership with the Safeguarding Team, the School Wellbeing Counsellor monitors, advises, evaluates and plans for the development of counselling provision across the school.
 Successful inclusion should result in every student feeling safe, confident and happy at school, whilst making the best progress towards achieving their potential - be that in lessons, during their play or lunchtimes or when involved in any of our school excursions and extra-curricular activities.